sylphlab/zen-coder/memory-bank/activeContext.md

 - **New Principle:** Tools should support batch operations.
 - Prioritized human-readable, inline tool status summaries.
 - Confirmed tool results are passed back to the AI.
+- Implemented history persistence using `context.globalState` managed by the extension host.
+- Refactored `AiService` to return final assistant message via promise to enable history saving.
 - Used `vscode.getState/setState` for simple webview state persistence (model selection).
 - Added explicit `streamFinished` message from backend to UI to fix streaming indicator persistence.
 - Added logic to `App.tsx` to re-fetch models when provider status changes.